 The center provides fellowship opportunities for summer and postgraduate human rights experience.
 Kirby Simon Summer Human Rights Fellowships fund students spending all or part of the summer engaged in human rights internships or research.
 Kirby Simon Fellowships have supported summer human rights work in ninety-seven countries to date.
 The Robert L. Bernstein Fellowship in International Human Rights, inaugurated in 1997, funds several recent Yale Law School graduates annually for a year of full-time human rights advocacy work.
 The Robina Foundation Human Rights Fellowship supports postgraduate work at appropriate international or foreign courts and tribunals and intergovernmental human rights agencies.
 To date, the Bernstein and Robina Fellowships have funded 123 graduates to pursue human rights work after law school.

-The directors of the Schell Center are Professors Claudia M. Flores, Paul W. Kahn, and James J. Silk.
-The executive director is Hope Metcalf.
+The directors of the Schell Center are Professors Claudia M. Flores and Paul W. Kahn.
+The executive director is Dina Haynes.
 The Schell Center’s email address is schell.law@yale.edu.

 The Solomon Center for Health Law and Policy at Yale Law School